spier/spier.github.io/_posts/2011-06-29-yql-tables-for-social-media-influence-rankings.md

 # Contributing to the [YQL Community][yql_open_data_tables]

-I sent pull request for the YQL tables for all three services to the the official [YQL Community Tables][yql_open_data_tables] repository on github.
+I sent pull request for the YQL tables for all three services to the the official [YQL Community Tables][yql_open_data_tables] repository on [github][yql_open_data_tables_github].
 The PeerIndex tables already got included, which makes them available for a broader audience.
 Integration of Klout and Topsy are pending.

-So have fun with [YQL][yql] the your experiments with Social Media Influence Ranking.
+So have fun with [YQL][yql] and your experiments with Social Media Influence Rankings.

 [yql]: http://developer.yahoo.com/yql/
 [yql_open_data_tables]: http://www.datatables.org
+[yql_open_data_tables_github]: https://github.com/yql/yql-tables

 [klout]: http://klout.com
 [peerindex]: http://www.peerindex.net